-You want to keep your bed or sleeping area at the perfect temperature for sleep, so try to avoid getting into bed before you want to go to sleep.
+As part of keeping your bedroom at the right temperature for sleep, it’s important to try and avoid getting into bed before you want to go to sleep, too.

-Watch TV or read in a different place, and your bed won’t be too warm or sweaty before you want to get to sleep.
+Watch TV or read in a different spot, and your bed won’t be too warm or sweaty before you want to fall asleep.

 So if you know you struggle with sleep, try and only sleep in places where you feel completely comfortable.

-Putting on a podcast, some music, or your favourite show while you sleep could help you drift off- and there’s no shame in listening to something to help you feel calm enough to get to sleep at night.
+There’s no shame in distracting yourself to help you feel calm enough to get to sleep at night.